buffalo-news/coding-challenges/README.md

-# coding-challenges
+# coding-questions
-Coding challenges for applicants to the Buffalo News
+Coding questions for The Buffalo News